keymetrics/doc-pm2/en/enterprise/collector/standalone.md

    */
   tracing?: {
     /**
-     * Choose to enable the HTTP tracing system
+    * Enabled the distributed tracing feature.
-     *
+    */
+    enabled: boolean
+    /**
+    * If you want to report a specific service name
+    * the default is the same as in apmOptions
+    */
+    serviceName?: string
+    /**
+    * Generate trace for outgoing request that aren't connected to a incoming one
     * default is false
     */
-    enabled: boolean = false
+    outbound?: boolean
     /**
-     * An upper bound on the number of traces to gather each second.
-If set to 0,
+    * Determines the probability of a request to be traced.
+Ranges from 0.0 to 1.0
-     * sampling is disabled and all traces are recorded.
-Sampling rates greater
-     * than 1000 are not supported and will result in at most 1000 samples per
-     * second.
+    * default is 0.5
     */
-    samplingRate?: number
+    samplingRate?: number,
-  }
+    /**
+    * Add details about databases calls (redis, mongodb) */ detailedDatabasesCalls?: boolean,
+    /**
+    * Ignore specific incoming request depending on their path */ ignoreIncomingPaths?: Array<IgnoreMatcher<httpModule.IncomingMessage>> /**
+    * Ignore specific outgoing request depending on their url */ ignoreOutgoingUrls?: Array<IgnoreMatcher<httpModule.ClientRequest>> },
   /**
    * If you want to connect to PM2 Enterprise without using PM2, you should enable
    * the standalone mode